100% Free Consultation (225) 412-6348

 Baton Rouge Jones Act Firm: Serving Clients Throughout Louisiana & Nationwide

 Working the Gulf isn’t just a job.
 It’s a livelihood built on long shifts, heavy seas, and real risks.
 When a negligent employer turns those risks into disasters, you need more than basic maintenance and cure.
 You need the full power of the Jones Act.
-This federal law lets injured seamen file suit against their employers, demand a jury trial, and recover every dime of lost wages, medical care, and pain and suffering that the accident will cost them—today and for the rest of their lives.
+This federal law allows injured seamen to file suit against their employers, demand a jury trial, and recover every penny of lost wages, medical care, and pain and suffering that the accident will cost them—both now and in the future.

-Arnold & Itkin's Louisiana Jones Act attorneys use this statute to hold vessel owners, drillship operators, and offshore contractors fully accountable.
-If you were hurt or a loved one was killed because a company put profits over safety, we’re ready to fight for the justice and compensation you deserve.
-We help clients across Louisiana, in Bunkie, Plaucheville, Columbia, Grayson, Galliano, Rayville, Many, Zwolle, Saint Rose, Franklin, Newellton, Angie, Sibley, and more.
+Arnold & Itkin's Louisiana Jones Act attorneys utilize this crucial statute to hold vessel owners, drillship operators, and offshore contractors fully accountable for injuries and wrongful deaths.
+If you or a loved one has been harmed because a company put profits ahead of safety, we are ready to fight for the justice and financial recovery you deserve.
+We help clients throughout Louisiana, in locations such as Bunkie, Plaucheville, Columbia, Grayson, Galliano, Rayville, Many, Zwolle, Saint Rose, Franklin, Newellton, Angie, Sibley, Baton Rouge, and beyond.
+Our extensive local knowledge sets us apart as the Jones Act lawyers Louisiana workers and families can rely on when it matters most.

-Get honest answers from an experienced Louisiana Jones Act attorney.
+Get honest answers from an experienced Louisiana Jones Act attorney at Arnold & Itkin.
 Call (888) 493-1629 for your free consultation!

 Helping Seamen Hurt in Maritime Accidents